-The LENS is a specific kind of Neurofeedback that operates much more rapidly that traditional Neurofeedback and has qualities that make it much easier to use with people who can’t sit still.
+The LENS (Low Energy Neurofeedback System) is a specific kind of neurofeedback that works much faster than traditional neurofeedback with the number of sessions ranging from as few as 1 to an overall average number of sessions of 20.
 With the LENS, the client doesn’t need to “do” anything, and there is nothing to learn.
 The typical session with the LENS lasts 3-25 minutes.
-This means that the LENS works well for people who either cannot or will not pay attention to a computer screen for longer time periods.
-Additionally, the LENS works much faster than traditional Neurofeedback with the number of sessions ranging from as few as 1 to an overall average number of sessions of 20.
+This means that the LENS works well for people who prefer shorter sessions or who are too young to pay attention to a computer screen for longer time periods.

 How does the LENS work?

 Sessions begin with sensors placed on the scalp to monitor brain wave activity.
 The signals are processed by the computer software and a brief microcurrent is fed back to the brain based on an offset of the dominant frequency.
 These microcurrents are thousands of times weaker than a cell phone.
 The person feels nothing.
 This feedback, which is given at each of 21 different sites of the brain determined by a diagnostic brain map, results in breaking up dysfunctional patterns.
 In other words LENS is a disentrainment neurofeedback device that disrupts the brain, allowing it to re-organize itself.
 This stimulation of the brain moves it towards healthier and balanced pattern.
 The length of the session and the number of sites trained are determined by the condition being treated.

 The LENS works extremely well with the symptoms of TBI (traumatic brain injury), no matter how long ago the incident occurred.
 The trauma can be from a physical blow, a concussive injury, a psychological incident (PTSD), or any other incident(s) which results in a decrease in cognitive ability.